SteelCompendium/data-bestiary-md/Human Trickshot.md

 **Supernatural Insight**

-The trickshot can target supernatural creatures and objects within 5 squares, even if they don’t have line of effect.
+The trickshot can target supernatural creatures and objects within 5 squares, even if they don't have line of effect.